schneems/rust_macro_tutorial/docs/020_proc_macro_start.md

 proc-macro = true
 ```

-Now we need to add an entrypoint and define some constants we'll use in a bit.
+Now, we need to add an entry point and define some constants we'll use in a bit.
 Add this code:

 ```rust
 :::>> print.erb